BETTY at the Stereo Society

 That’s a record.

-One day a travelling string man came to the school.
+One day a traveling string man came to the school.

 Really and truly?